-The Kamado Joe is a very popular, high-quality Kamado style grill which features a solid ceramic vessel.
+The Kamado Joe is a very popular, high-quality Kamado style grill that features a solid ceramic vessel.
 It retains the heat perfectly, so you only need a small amount of charcoal to heat the grill up.

 The temperature gauge in the lid is very accurate and consistent.
 The slide-out ash drawer makes for easy cleaning, and the whole grill is easy to assemble.

-Not only is the Kamado Joe a solidly crafted grill, smoker, slow cooker and pizza oven all in one, it also comes with some nice extras – a multi-tier grill, side shelves, a heat diffuser plate, an ash tool and a grate gripper.
+Not only is the Kamado Joe a solidly crafted grill, smoker, slow cooker and pizza oven all in one, it also comes with some nice extras – a multi-tier grill, side shelves, a heat diffuser plate, an ash tool, and a grate gripper.

 I am sure you will also like the divide and conquer system: that means you can cook on one level, or one-half of the grate can sit on the upper and the other half on the lower level, closer to the coals.

 Warranty: A lifetime warranty on the ceramic parts, 5 years on the metal parts, 3 years on the heat deflector and pizza stone, 1 year on the thermometer and gaskets.